erikshelley/obsidian-enhanced-treemap/README.md

 #### valign

 > Use this setting to change the vertical alignment of text within cells.
-> There is no vertical alignment setting for headers.
+There is no vertical alignment setting for headers.
 > - Valid values: "top", "center" or "bottom"
+> - Examples
+>     - `"valign": "center"`
+>         - Centers text vertically in all cells (if used in `settings` section)
+>     - `"valign": "bottom"`
+>         - Moves text to the bottom of a cell (if used within a cell node)

 | Example              | Result                                                               |
 | -------              | ------                                                               |